How to Install Paperless-NGX on a Synology NAS with Docker

 New Stack

-If this menu item is missing, you should make sure to select the local environment and run Portainer with the image portainer/portainer-ce instead of portainer/portainer.
+If “Add Stack” is missing, ensure you’re in the local environment and running the portainer/portainer-ce image instead of portainer/portainer.

 Insert Compose File into Stack